AshwinSundar/ashwinsundar/blog/technical-non-tech.md

 ================================================================

-In conclusion, there is an art to effective non-technical communications, and it's certainly a soft skill that should be in every technical contributors' arsenal.
+In conclusion, there is an art to effective non-technical communications.
+It is a soft skilll that every technical contributor should sharpen for their arsenal arsenal.
 Every audience is different, so try out each of these tactics, gauge the response of your audience, and tailor your communications appropriately so that you don't have to repeat yourself and you leave your audience happy with the information you provided.

 I'll leave you all with this humorous sketch:

-<iframe style = 'display: block; margin: auto;' width="560" height="315" src="https://www.youtube.com/embed/BKorP55Aqvg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>